Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-Overnight oats are amazing for a quick and healthy breakfast made with simple ingredients, protein, and complex carbs for a nourishing start to your day.
+Overnight oats are amazing for a quick and balanced breakfast!
 These kiwi coconut overnight oats come together in minutes and become ultra-creamy and pillowy soft as they sit in the fridge overnight.
 With tangy kiwi and delicious coconut flavor, they're the perfect breakfast for brightening up a winter day!

 Overnight oats topped with coconut flakes and diced kiwi. this recipe